asyncapi/studio/docs/navigation.md

 The first button in the navigation panel is the Navigation button.
 It is one of the default active buttons.

-Navigation button is divided into four parts.
+The navigation button is divided into four parts.
 It provides the following information:

 - Servers
 - Operations